robin-rondeau/OutlookJunkCleaner/PLAN.md

 End-to-end checks before considering this "working":

 1. **Server `--self-test`** prints `Junk: N (M unread), Triage: K` and exits 0.
 Confirms MSAL + scope + folder lookup + folder allow-list initialization.
+2. **Sanitizer `--test-sanitizer`** prints `22 / 22 sanitizer self-tests passed`.
+Confirms the EmailSanitizer pipeline (HTML drop tags, hidden-CSS subtree drop, unicode-class stripping, image/link extraction with host-mismatch detection, length cap).
+No auth required.
-2. **MCP handshake (interactive).** From the project dir, `claude --debug` lists six tools (Phase A) under `/mcp outlook-junk`.
+3. **MCP handshake (interactive).** From the project dir, `claude --debug` lists six tools (Phase A) under `/mcp outlook-junk`.
 Confirms the server is wired correctly and Claude Code can attach.
-3. **Folder boundary test.** Grab a message ID from your Inbox via Outlook on the web.
-Ask Claude Code interactively to call `get_message` on it.
-The server must refuse with "message not in allowed folder."
-Proves the boundary is real, not advisory.
+4. **Boundary tests, both layers.** Grab a message ID from your Inbox via Outlook on the web.
+Ask Claude Code interactively to call `get_message` on it directly (without listing first).
+The server must refuse with `id_not_surfaced` (the per-session allow-set check).
+Then call `list_triage` first and ask `get_message` on an Inbox id again — must now refuse with "not in an allowed folder" (the folder-boundary check).
+Both layers prove the security model is real, not advisory.
-4. **Phase A behavior (cron host).** Seed Junk with a mix of (a) obviously-junk repeat-offender mail and (b) a couple of borderline items.
+5. **Phase A behavior (cron host).** Seed Junk with a mix of (a) obviously-junk repeat-offender mail and (b) a couple of borderline items.
 Run `bin\OutlookJunkAgent.exe`.
 The obvious junk is **marked as read but stays in Junk**; the borderline items are **moved to Triage** with reasons.
 Inbox is untouched.
 A second run immediately after is a no-op (nothing unread to classify).
-5. **Delete gating.** With `OUTLOOK_JUNK_MCP_ALLOW_DELETE` unset, `delete_from_junk` is not in the tool list (verifiable via `claude --debug` or by logging the tools the host discovers).
+6. **Delete gating.** With `OUTLOOK_JUNK_MCP_ALLOW_DELETE` unset, `delete_from_junk` is not in the tool list (verifiable via `claude --debug` or by logging the tools the host discovers).
 Set the env var, rerun, confirm the tool now appears.
-6. **Cron run.** Force-run the Task Scheduler job.
+7. **Cron run.** Force-run the Task Scheduler job.
 Log file shows clean exit and the moves you expected.
-7. **Provider-swap rehearsal (optional but proves the architecture).** Stub a second `IAgentDriver` (e.g. one that just echoes the tool list and exits).
+8. **Provider-swap rehearsal (optional but proves the architecture).** Stub a second `IAgentDriver` returning fixed `ClassificationResult`s.
 Set `OUTLOOK_JUNK_AGENT_PROVIDER=stub` and confirm the host picks it up without any other change.
 This is the cheap way to prove model-portability before you commit to writing a real second driver.
-8. **Graduation rehearsal.** After ~1 week of Phase A with low false-positive rate in Triage reviews, flip the env var, update `rubric.md`, watch one Phase-B cycle interactively (via Claude Code) before letting the cron run unattended.
+9. **Graduation rehearsal.** After ~1 week of Phase A with low false-positive rate in Triage reviews, flip the env var, update `rubric.md`, watch one Phase-B cycle interactively (via Claude Code) before letting the cron run unattended.

 ## Open items (defaults baked in; tell me if you'd rather change)

 - **Triage folder name** — default `Triage` (top-level).
 The server creates it on first run if missing.
 Configurable via `OUTLOOK_JUNK_MCP_TRIAGE_FOLDER`.
 - **Initial LLM provider** — Anthropic Claude (`claude-opus-4-7` or `claude-sonnet-4-6` depending on cost/quality preference).
 Configurable via `OUTLOOK_JUNK_AGENT_PROVIDER` + provider-specific API key.
-- **Anthropic SDK choice for the host** — start with raw `HttpClient` against the Messages API. ~100 LoC including the tool-use loop.
+- **Anthropic SDK choice for the host** — raw `HttpClient` against the Messages API. ~170 LoC for the forced-tool classifier driver.
 Avoids taking a dependency on a community SDK whose lifecycle you don't control.
 Switch to a community SDK later if you want.
 - **MSAL client ID** — read from env var (no client ID committed to source).
 - **Hard-delete tool** — not in v1.
 Adding it later is a small change behind a third env-var; not currently planned.